SKGleba/SceFsTool-PSP2/README.md

   - The ux0 partition mounted to the ligma/ux0-0 directory will be unmounted
 - "sudo ./psp2scefstool -x emmc.bin sogma slb2 active"
   - The active slb2 will be extracted from emmc.bin to sogma/slb2-1
-- "sudo ./psp2scefstool -i gc_raw.x updog mediaid"
+- "sudo ./psp2scefstool -i gc_raw.x updog"
-  - The updog/mediaid-0 will be injected into gc_raw.x
+  - All partitions in updog/ will be injected into gc_raw.x

 # Screens